Online QR Code Generator

 How to use the QR Code Generator

-Paste or type the value you want to encode.
-This can be a website URL, plain text, contact details, a Wi-Fi connection string, location information, or another text based payload.
+Paste or type the value you want to encode, such as a URL, plain text, contact details, Wi-Fi text, or a location link.

 How to use the QR Code Generator